 As an initial step, it was necessary to estimate the extent of non-community fuel consumption.
 Determining the non-community consumption already factored out of DOE's SLED data are calculated through the difference between the 2013 SLED estimates by state and the FHWA state fuel consumption totals from the same year.
 Since the 2013 SLED estimates are normalized to aggregate up to FHWA totals, any difference between the sum of the SLED community estimates and the state totals is assumed to be the amount of non-community fuel consumption.
 In some states, the remainder is zero, indicating that all on-road fuel consumption within the state boundary occurs within a community boundary.
 However, in other, particularly less densely populated states, the remainder is nearly equal to or larger than the amount which can be attributed to communities.
-For each state, the share of community versus non-community consumption is converted to a percentage and used to factor out non-community fuel consumption from the more recent vintage FHWA state totals for the purposes of this methodology.
+For each state, the share of community versus noncommunity consumption is converted to a percentage and used to factor out non-community fuel consumption from the more recent vintage FHWA state totals for the purposes of this methodology.

-Equation 1 shows the method for calculating this allocation factor.
+Equation 22 provides the method for calculating this allocation factor.

-Community allocation $factor{fuel type, state} = \frac{\sum 2013 SLED \ community \ fuel \ consumption{fuel type, \ state}}{2013 \ FHWA \ fuel \ consumption{fuel type, \ state}}$
+Community allocation factorfuel type, state = $\frac{\sum 2013 \text{ SLED community fuel consumption}{fuel type, state}}{2013 \text{ FHWA fuel consumption}{fuel type, state}}$

-Data element Definition Units Source Community allocation factor fuel type, state Proportion of total state on-road gasoline or diesel consumption that can be allocated to community boundaries Unitless Equation 1 2013 SLED community fuel consumption Estimated community level gasoline or diesel consumption by all on-road vehicles, summed by state Gallons DOE, 2015 2013 FHWA fuel consumption Consumption of gasoline or diesel by all on-road vehicles by state Gallons FHWA, 2014
+Data element Definition Units Source Community allocation factor fuel type, state Proportion of total state on-road gasoline or diesel consumption that can be allocated to community boundaries Unitless Calculated 2013 SLED community fuel consumption Estimated community level gasoline or diesel consumption by all on-road vehicles, summed by state Gallons U.S. DOE, 2015 2013 FHWA fuel consumption Consumption of gasoline or diesel by all on-road vehicles by state Gallons FHWA, 2014